-Your wallet will automatically generate unique HD addresses for your default wallet category, My Bitcoin Wallet.
+Your Blockchain.com Wallet will automatically generate unique receiving addresses for your default non-custodial wallet, Private Key Wallet (formerly My Bitcoin Wallet).
 If you want, you can simply use this one category as your entire wallet.
-You also have the option of creating additional wallet categories (also known as sub-wallets) and customizing the organization of your wallet and funds.
+You also have the option of creating additional sub-wallets (also known as categories) and customizing the organization of your wallet and funds.

-- To view and change how your wallet is organized, navigate to Settings > Addresses.
+- To view and change how your wallet is organized, navigate to Settings > Wallets & Addresses.

-- You should see a default category called My Bitcoin Wallet.
-Click on the + Add button directly below this to add a new category and name it.
+- You should see a default category called Private Key Wallet (formerly My Bitcoin Wallet).
+Click on the + New Wallet button directly below this to add a new sub-wallet and name it.
 Common names include Savings, Spending, and Business Expenses.

-- Every category you add will have a unique xPub, which means that the addresses generated in each category and any funds on them can only be accessed from this category.
-All categories generated here are backed up by your recovery phrase.
+- Every sub-wallet you add will have a unique xPub, which means that the addresses generated in each category and any funds on them can only be accessed from this sub-wallet.
+All sub-wallets generated here are backed up by your recovery phrase.
 Make sure you’ve backed up your wallet before receiving or buying cryptocurrency.

-- To manage a category, find it under Settings > Addresses and click on Manage to the right of the category’s name.
+- To manage a sub-wallet, find it under Settings > Wallets & Addresses and click on Manage to the right of the sub-wallet’s name.